 Mr. Laufen is a baker from Muotathal (SZ).
 In response to requests from tourists wishing to buy souvenirs, he decides to create a selection of small taster sets.
 They are made up of a wooden board engraved with the name of the village, two pepper sausages and a small wrapped portion of cheese.
 They are adorned with a flag and the words “Swiss made”, as the products were supplied from companies in the canton.

 Whereas the wooden board is covered by the Ordinance on Placing Timber and Wood Products on the Market , Mr. Laufen discovers that he needs to inform consumers of the source along with its commercial and scientific name, and the geographical area from which it originated.
-Information that he needs to request from the craftsman who produced the object.
+If this information is missing, the distributor should check with the manufacturer to get it.

 The total weight, size and quantities of the assembly produced by the baker must be stated on the set label.
-The sausage comes with two metal clips, which somewhat complicates the process: namely, do they need to be included when calculating the weight of the object?
-These details are governed by the Federal Institute of Metrology and the order relating to declarations of quantities for bulk sales and prepackaging (ODqua, in German).
+The sausage comes with two metal clips, which can be taken into account to calculate the net weight, provided that it is artisanal charcuterie.
+The net weight of meat products wrapped in industrial prepackages is determined without staples, clips, textile cord or spikes.
+These details are governed by the order relating to declarations of quantities for bulk sales and prepackaging (ODqua, in German).

 Key features to note